anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   MAY be used as specified in
   {{RFC9483, Section 4.1.1}}.

-  Note that independently of certificate confirmation enrollment status telemetry with the registrar will be performed as described in BRSKI {{RFC8995, Section 5.9.4}}.
+  Note that independently of the certificate confirmation within CMP, enrollment status telemetry with the registrar at BRSKI level will be performed as described in {{RFC8995, Section 5.9.4}}.

-* If delayed delivery of responses is needed
+* If delayed delivery of CMP messages is needed
   (for instance, to support enrollment over an asynchronous channel), it SHALL be performed as specified in
   {{RFC9483, Section 4.4 and Section 5.1.2}}.

+How messages are exchanged between the registrar and backend PKI components (i.e., RA and/or CA) is out of scope of this document.
-Since CMP is independent of message transfer, the transfer mechanism can be freely chosen according to the needs of the application scenario.
+Since CMP is independent of message transfer, the mechanism for this exchange can be freely chosen according to the needs of the application scenario.
+For the applicable security considerations, see {{sec-consider}}.
+Further guidance can be found in {{RFC9483, Section 6}}.

 <!--
 CMP Updates {{RFC9480}} and